h3abionet/H3ABioNet-ML-glossary/pages/categories/performance/performance_example.md

 ---

 ## Which performance metrics should one use?
-Machine learning problems boil down to predicing discrete [eg. yes/no questions, taxonomy, levels of a factor (high, medium, low)] or continous variables (e.g. pi, height, weight, temperature).
+Machine learning problems boil down to predicing discrete [eg. yes/no questions, taxonomy, levels of a factor (high, medium, low)] or continous variables (e.g. height, weight, temperature, time).